Follow this link to my comments on Saphreem's RILS on Educator Studio. He found a great tool called Story Jumper to create digital book reports!

 e.
 Print out the comic strips and share them with the class.
 A good follow up activity would be to have the groups swap analogy worksheets and comic strips and have them analyze the final product for creativity, originality and accuracy.

-3. Social Participation/Social Learning– This activity requires students to work together to brainstorm the analogy for each of eight organelles.
+2. Web 2.0 Tool– Strip Designer (iPod/iPhone App) or a comic-strip tool such as Bitstrips that has a free 30-day trial.3.
+Social Participation/Social Learning– This activity requires students to work together to brainstorm the analogy for each of eight organelles.
 They must agree on each analogy and record it on their worksheet.
 Students will then divide up the organelles (two each) and go out into the school to take pictures.
 When they return to class, the group must work together to complete the comic strip, adding titles and captions to explain their analogy.

 4. Making Connections– The scenario must offer opportunities for the learner to connect on different levels.
 Include the three types of connections below in your plan.
 How are the connections being made and how will they help deep learning take place.
 How will your learner connect with: